adershgr/adershgr/README.md

 - 👋 Hi, I’m @adershgr
-- 👀 I’m interested in Web development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning to build user friendly websites
+- 🌱 I’m currently building user-friendly websites
-- 📫 reach me on 8921885939 or adershcgr@gmail.com
+- 📫 reach me at 6363549931 or adershcgr@gmail.com

 <!---
 adershgr/adershgr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.